Moving In & Moving Out of Residence Halls

 Housing & Move-In Day Questions?

-All Residence Hall students can check in to your room beginning at noon on Friday, January 8.
-John Neumaier Residents may begin checking in at noon on Friday, January 1.
+All New and Returning Residence Hall students can check in to your room beginning Friday, January 6, 2023.
+John Neumaier Residents may begin to check in on Sunday, January 1, 2023.

-- Head to your hall desk to pick up your keys; the desk will also check you in so your Dragon ID can continue to work and so that you can receive mail
+- Head to your hall desk to pick up your key; the desk will also check you in so your Dragon ID can continue to work and so that you can receive mail.

 - Proceed to your room and make it your new home!